 Swimsuit – two-piece suits are easier for women - tankinis with river shorts are a great option.

-One pair of river sandals (must have an ankle strap, no flipflops!)
+One pair of river sandals (must have a secure ankle strap, no flipflops!)
 Velcro is okay if in good condition.
 Popular name brands include Chaco, Teva, Keen, or Merrells.
 Tennis shoes with polypro socks are a good option if your feet tend to get cold.

 One Cap, Sun Hat or Visor (ROW hats are available when you arrive.)